 However, when it comes to the individual, what is best in each case varies greatly.
 Individual recommendations have to take into account factors such as height, weight, BMI, body stature, waistline and metabolic function.
-Does he individual suffer from diabetes, high blood pressure, lipid problems, heart disease or obesity?
-Therefore, my belief is that dietary recommendations have to be tailored to the individual needs.
+Does the individual suffer from diabetes, high blood pressure, lipid problems, heart disease or obesity?
+Hence, dietary recommendations have to be tailored to the individual needs.

-I have nothing against low fat diets.
-However, I doubt that the emphasis on low fat, low saturated fat in particular, is based on good scientific evidence.
-Furthermore, I believe that the overemphasis on low fat may have stimulated consumers and manufacturers to choose foods that may be potentially harmful and could have contributed to the so-called obesity epidemic and increased incidence of type 2 diabetes.
+I have nothing against low-fat diets.
+However, I doubt that the emphasis on low-fat, low saturated fat, in particular, is based on good scientific evidence.
+Furthermore, I believe that the overemphasis on low-fat may have caused consumers and manufacturers to choose foods that may be potentially harmful and could have contributed to the so-called obesity epidemic and increased prevalence of type 2 diabetes.

-The metabolic syndrome is commonly associated with increased waist circumference, elevated blood pressure, elevated triglycerides, reduced levels of HDL – cholesterol (the good cholesterol), elevated blood sugar (glucose) and insulin levels.
-Treating and preventing this condition is of huge importance for the community and a great challenge for health professionals.
+The metabolic syndrome is associated with increased waist circumference, elevated blood pressure, elevated triglycerides, reduced levels of HDL – cholesterol (the good cholesterol), elevated blood sugar (glucose) and insulin levels.
+Treating and preventing this condition is of huge importance for the community and a big challenge for health professionals.

 There is much evidence suggesting that people with the metabolic syndrome suffer from carbohydrate intolerance, a phenomenon that is associated with high levels of insulin and insulin resistance.
-This implies that there is an exaggerated glucose and insulin response to a given amount of carbohydrate ingested.
+This implies an exaggerated glucose and insulin response to a given amount of carbohydrate ingested.
 Glucose uptake by muscles may be impaired which may help divert ingested carbohydrate to the liver where it is converted to fat.
 This may lead to elevated triglycerides and other lipid problems.

 To provide the body with energy, you will increase the consumption of natural healthy fats.
-You will eat dairy fat, animal fat and plant derived fat.
-You will avoid low fat dairy products because they are usually rich in artificial sugar.
+You will eat dairy fat, animal fat and plant-derived fat.
+You will avoid low-fat dairy products because they are usually rich in artificial sugar.
 Then slowly, later on, you start selectively adding carbohydrate to your diet, in the amount tolerated so that you will not start to gain weight again.

-Just remember, before you do it, consult your doctor and ask for his advice, because there might be individual issues that have to be addressed.
-Have baseline tests performed, let him or her check your blood pressure, blood sugar and blood lipids (total cholesterol, HDL-cholesterol, LDL-cholesterol and triglycerides).
+Just remember, before you do it, consult your doctor and ask for his advice because there might be individual issues that have to be addressed.
+Have baseline tests performed, let him or her check your blood pressure, blood sugar and blood lipids (total cholesterol, HDL cholesterol, LDL cholesterol and triglycerides).
 In three to six months you can check these markers again for comparison.